Cesus/calculator/README.md

 ## Running the tests

-Im not actually sure what a person would put for this, I could copied the format.
+Im not actually sure what a someone would put for this as I could copied the format.
 Im leaving this here though

 ### Break down into end to end tests